kalkayan/engineeringwith.kalkayan.io/content/posts/setting-up-a-development-machine-part-1/index.md

 author: Manish Sahani
 title: "Setting up a Development Machine [Part 1]: Automated Installation"
 description: >
     Many nights of potential productive work programmers have lost by procrastinating on properly setting up a new machine's development environment.
 This is the first article of the series which discusses some elegant ways to set up your new device with one single command.
-# ShowToc: true
 tags: ["tooling", "git", "git-bare"]
+color: danger
 ---

 Setting up a new development machine is a long and painful process; nobody ever remembers what they have installed in their previous device.
 This guide is here to help you automate everything in your development setup and lets you enjoy the exciting feeling of getting a new machine.